Hank Greenberg: Return to baseball

 In 1946, he returned to peak form and playing at first base.
 He led the AL in home runs (44) and RBIs (127), both for the fourth time.
 He was second in slugging percentage (.604) and total bases (316) behind Ted Williams.

 In 1947, Greenberg and the Tigers had a lengthy salary dispute.
 When Greenberg decided to retire rather than play for less, Detroit sold his contract to the Pittsburgh Pirates.
-To persuade him not to retire, Pittsburgh made Greenberg the first baseball player to earn over $80,000 ($ today) in a season as pure salary (though the exact amount is a matter of some dispute).
+To persuade him not to retire, Pittsburgh made Greenberg the first baseball player to make $100,000 in a season as pure salary.
 Team co-owner Bing Crosby recorded a song, "Goodbye, Mr. Ball, Goodbye" with Groucho Marx and Greenberg to celebrate Greenberg's arrival.
 The Pirates also reduced the size of Forbes Field's cavernous left field, renaming the section "Greenberg Gardens" to accommodate Greenberg's pull-hitting style.

-Greenberg played first base for the Pirates in 1947 and was one of the few opposing players to publicly welcome Jackie Robinson to the majors.
+Greenberg played first base for the Pirates in 1947 and his time there coincided with the arrival of Jackie Robinson in the Major Leagues.
+He was one of the few opposing players to publicly welcome Robinson to the majors at a time when most opposing players were openly hostile.
+Greenberg himself had faced hostilities from opposing players and spectators who often shouted antisemitic slurs at him during games and, hence, knew what Robinson was going through.
+During a game against the Brooklyn Dodgers, he collided with Robinson while covering first base.
+Afterwards, Greenberg asked if Robinson was alright and encouraged him to "Stick in there.
+You’re doing fine.
+Keep your chin up."
+Robinson later praised Greenberg, saying, "Class tells.
+It sticks out all over Mr. Greenberg."

 That year he also had a chance to mentor a young future Hall-of-Famer, the 24-year-old Ralph Kiner.
-Said Greenberg, "Ralph had a natural home run swing.
+Greenberg was impressed by the rookie, later saying of him, "Ralph had a natural home run swing.
 All he needed was somebody to teach him the value of hard work and self-discipline.
 Early in the morning on off-days, every chance we got, we worked on hitting."
-Kiner would go on to hit 51 home runs that year to lead the National League.
+Kiner hit 51 home runs that year to lead the National League and ended his career with 369 home runs, eventually being elected to the Baseball Hall of Fame.

 In his final season of 1947, Greenberg tied for the league lead in walks with 104, with a .408 on-base percentage and finished eighth in the league in home runs and tenth in slugging percentage.
 Greenberg became the first major league player to hit 25 or more home runs in a season in each league.
-Johnny Mize became the second in 1950.

-Nevertheless, Greenberg retired as a player to take a front-office post with the Cleveland Indians.
+Despite still being productive, Greenberg decided to retire as a player to take a front-office post with the Cleveland Indians.
 No player had ever retired after a final season in which they hit so many home runs.
-Since then, only Ted Williams (1960, 29), Dave Kingman (1986; 35), Mark McGwire (2001; 29), Barry Bonds (2007; 28) and David Ortiz (2016; 38) have hit as many or more homers in their final season.
+Since then, only Ted Williams (1960; 29), Dave Kingman (1986; 35), Mark McGwire (2001; 29), Barry Bonds (2007; 28) and David Ortiz (2016; 38) have hit as many or more homers in their final season.

-Through 2010, he was first in career home runs and RBIs (ahead of Shawn Green), second in batting average (ahead of Ryan Braun), and fourth in hits (ahead of Brad Ausmus), among all-time Jewish major league baseball players.